 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, carryback opportunities, and tax planning strategies in making the assessment.
 The Company believes it is more likely than not that it will realize the benefits of these deductible differences, net of the valuation allowance provided.
-The valuation allowance provided by the Company relates to foreign tax credit carryforwards.
+The valuation allowance provided by the Company relates to foreign tax credit carryforwards, certain state tax credit carryforwards, and state net operating loss carryforwards.

-The Company files income tax returns with the U.S., various state governments and the U.K. With few immaterial exceptions, the Company is no longer subject to U.S. federal, foreign and state income tax examinations by tax authorities for tax years before October 31, 2020.
+The Company files income tax returns with the U.S., various state governments and the U.K. With few immaterial exceptions, the Company is no longer subject to U.S. federal, foreign and state income tax examinations by tax authorities for tax years before October 31, 2021.

 Pursuant to Internal Revenue Code Section 382, annual use of the Company's NOL carryforwards may be limited in the event a cumulative change in ownership of more than 50% occurs within a three-year period.
-The Company has determined that no such change in ownership happened during the fiscal years ended October 31, 2022 or 2021.
+The Company has determined that no such change in ownership happened during the fiscal years ended October 31, 2023 and 2022.

-The following table summarizes the changes in the Company's unrecognized tax benefits during the fiscal years ended October 31, 2022 and 2021.
+The following table summarizes the changes in the Company's unrecognized tax benefits during the fiscal years ended October 31, 2023 and 2022.
 The Company expects no material changes to unrecognized tax positions within the next twelve months.
 If recognized, none of these benefits would favorably impact the Company's income tax expense, before consideration of any related valuation allowance:

-(in thousands) Year Ended October 31, 2022 ded October , 2021
+(in thousands) Year Ended October 31, 2023 Year Ended October 31, 2022

-Balance, beginning of year \$ 1,452 \$ 1,572
+Balance, beginning of year \$ 1,333 \$ 1,452

-Increase in current year position - -

-Increase in prior year position - -

-Decrease in prior year position (119) (120)
+Decrease in prior year position (130) (119)

-Lapse in statute of limitations - -

-Balance, end of year \$ 1,333 \$ 1,452
+Balance, end of year \$ 1,203 \$ 1,333

-72

-As of October 31, 2022 and 2021, the company has recognized no interest or penalties.
+As of October 31, 2023 and 2022, the company has recognized no interest or penalties.